 It’s possible some people or organizations that seem to be lobbying might not qualify.
 For instance, former Trump aide Corey Lewandowski, who has formed a Washington, D.C., consulting firm, has not registered as a lobbyist because he maintains his activities don’t meet the legal description.

-Because our database does not include the end dates of lobbying relationships — and because the paperwork is rife with errors — you will, of course, want to verify if a lobbying relationship still exists by reporting it out.
+Because like all paperwork, these disclosures can contain errors — and because of a lag time between when a lobbying relationship changes and when that change has to be reported — you will, of course, want to verify if a lobbying relationship still exists by reporting it out.